Micrified/MASTI/DoT/README.md

 # DoT

- Based on the flamethrower application at [link](https://github.com/DNS-OARC/flamethrower).
+ Uses the flamethrower application at [link](https://github.com/DNS-OARC/flamethrower) with supplied domains and resolvers.

 Dependencies
 ------------